jianyangqt/smr_doc/md/3basic_options.md

 HEIDI test.
 The default value is 1.57e-3, which is equivalent to a chi-squared value (df=1) of 10.

-**\--ld-upper-limit** LD r-squared threshold for pruning SNPs (eQTLs) in HEIDI test, removing SNPs in high LD with the top associated eQTL.
+**\--ld-upper-limit** LD r-squared threshold used to prune SNPs (eQTLs) in the HEIDI test, i.e. removing SNPs in very strong LD with the top associated eQTL.
 The default value is 0.9.

-**\--ld-lower-limit** LD r-squared threshold for pruning SNPs (eQTLs) in HEIDI test, removing SNPs in low LD with the top associated eQTL.
+**\--ld-lower-limit** LD r-squared threshold used to prune SNPs (eQTLs) in the HEIDI test, i.e. removing SNPs in low LD or not in LD with the top associated eQTL.
 The default value is 0.05.

 **\--heidi-m** minimum requirement of the number of eQTLs used in